c0nD/c0nD/README.md

-- 👋 Hi, I’m @c0nD
+- 👋 Hi, I’m @c0nD / Colin
 - 👀 I’m interested in ...
-Programming / Computer Science
+2D Game Design!
 - 🌱 I’m currently learning ...
-Java :D
+Java, and C

+What to expect from my GitHub:
+- Projects that I'm currently working on / have completed
+- School Assignments that I've completed

 <!---
 c0nD/c0nD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.